Ito teaches how to draft and knit to Peiji and Hachi.

 Ito was sitting next to Peiji and she was teaching how to knit to Peiji.

-Ito still teach how to knit to Peiji and Hachi.
+Ito still teaches how to knit to Peiji and Hachi.

-When Ito was the third grade, two years before World War Ⅱ began, she often spent night around a charcoal stove with her mother, Mitsu.
+When Ito was the third grade in elementary school (it was two years before World War Ⅱ began), she often spent time with her mother, Mitsu, around a charcoal stover in the night.

 Mitsu often knitted sweaters for her children after dinner.

-At that time, there was no ready-to-wear clothes and there were lots of shops where only yarn balls and skeins were sold.
+There was no ready-to-wear clothes at that time, so that there were lots of shops where only yarn balls or skeins were sold.

 Women bought yarn balls and knitted clothes for their family.